Hometown: Birmingham, UK

 Interests: the digital society, museums and culture, mental health recovery, social inclusion, personalisation of care, learning, my family, social justice, the autistic point-of-view, drawing, crafting, meditation, high-intensity interval training. creativity

-Dislikes: narrow-mindedness, eating fish, smelly people (including too much perfume!), crowds.
+Dislikes: narrow-mindedness, smelly people (including too much perfume!), crowds.

 Learning: Fashion Design with Retail Management BA (Hons) First Class, Google Squared Online Certificate in Digital Marketing, MSc in Mental Health Recovery and Social Inclusion.